How to Make Your Living Room Cozy - 27 Ideas to Max Out Comfort

 4. More Light Equals Calmness

 No matter how much you decorate your living room to make it look cozy, if there is a lack of light, it will still look and feel shabby.
-Nothing is more uninviting than a dreary room, so light it up!
+Nothing is more uninviting than a dreary room, so light it up, even with candle alternatives!
 If you're so inclined you can even have additional windows cut into the walls.

 Make sure that your living room is getting enough natural light.
 Open the curtains first thing in the morning or when you're expecting some company.
 It'll lighten up even the smallest of places.
 In the evenings, close the curtains though, because feeling secure and private matters more at that time of day.

 If you have a living room that's not big enough for a sectional, arrange smaller single-seat couches and love seats or whatever other types of couches you have into an intimate circle so everyone is facing each other.

 If a mantle or TV is the main focal point, you can still turn the seats halfway towards the each other while a part of the now semi-circle open for the fireplace, etc.

 6. Colorful Throw Blankets Add Pizazz

 What says more homeliness and warmth than some fuzzy throw blankets draped around your couches and chairs, ready for use at any moment?
 Nothing that I'm aware of.

 Having a couple of throw blankets around makes the feel very inviting and casual, like you're allowed to put your feet on the couch, etc. The guests can feel the coziness glowing from the area, beckoning them in to relax.